codegoose/kane/README.md

  <img width="605" height="216" src="https://github.com/codegoose/kane/blob/master/snapshots/progress-snap-20210109.gif?raw=true">
 </p>

 This is a short guide on how to build this software on Windows.
-This project isn't setup to accommodate Visual Studio build environments and works best with either GCC or Clang based environments.
-Fortunately it's very easy to get all of these tools setup.
+You'll need MSYS2.
 I'll walk you through it:

 ## Building